AdobeDocs/learning-manager.pt-BR/help/migrated/adobe-learning-manager-app-microsoft-teams.md

 Agora, os usuários podem acessar o aplicativo ALM no MS Teams.

-## O administrador do Microsoft Azure aprova a permissão para o aplicativo ALM no painel do Azure
+## O administrador do Microsoft Azure aprova a permissão do aplicativo ALM no painel do Azure

 Siga as etapas abaixo: